UNDP-Data/Vaccine-Equity-Dashboard-Data/README.md

 | <code>uhc</code>  | UHC Index of service coverage (SCI) | UHC Index of service coverage (SCI) |Coverage of essential health services (defined as the average coverage of essential services based on tracer interventions that include reproductive, maternal, newborn and child health, infectious diseases, non-communicable diseases and service capacity and access, among the general and the most disadvantaged population).
 The indicator is an index reported on a unitless scale of 0 to 100, which is computed as the geometric mean of 14 tracer indicators of health service coverage.
 The tracer indicators are as follows, organized by four components of service coverage: 1.
 Reproductive, maternal, newborn and child health 2.
 Infectious diseases 3.
 Noncommunicable diseases 4.
 Service capacity and access See the 2019 monitoring report for the tracer indicator within each component. | [WHO](https://www.who.int/data/gho/data/indicators/indicator-details/GHO/uhc-index-of-service-coverage) |

-### Affordability
+### Affordability:
-includes variables depicting the estimated relative costs of vaccination campaigns as well as the affordability of vaccines to individuals.
+Includes variables depicting the estimated relative costs of vaccination campaigns as well as the affordability of vaccines to individuals.

 | **Variable**      | **Variable Name** | **Variable Description**  | **Source** |
 | ------------- |-------------| -----| -----|